What Is a Virtual Machine? When VMs Make Sense and When They Don’t

 Virtual machines have several use cases for both end-users and IT administrators.
 Here are a few examples:

-Virtual machines enable users to run different operating systems on a single physical host.
+Virtual machines enable users to run multiple operating systems on a single physical host.
 This means that users can test new features without affecting their primary operating system.

 Malware researchers often need new machines to test malicious programs or applications.
 This is where virtual machines come in handy.
-They can test the software in a VM rather than risk infection on the physical host.
+Researchers can test malicious software in a VM rather than putting a physical computer at risk of infection.

 Virtualization technology enables software developers and testers to test their applications across multiple platforms.
-For instance, a team of developers can use various virtual machines to test different versions of an app in an emulated environment.
+For instance, a team of developers can use various virtual machines to test different versions of an app in various environments.
+As an example, a developer might wish to certify their application for use on Windows 10 and Windows 11.
+Virtualization would allow that developer to run both operating systems on the same computer, rather than using a separate computer for each.

 It is important for training room computers to run various instances of operating systems.
 Virtual machines let trainers conduct training sessions that replicate different business scenarios and environments.